OfficeDev/Outlook-Add-in-Scream/Readme.md

-# Rant Away!
+# Scream into the void

-**Rant Away!** is an Office Add-in built for Outlook that let's you rant about the email you are reading.
+**Scream into the void** is an Outlook Add-in that let's you rant about the email you are reading.
+This sample also demonstrates the use of RoamingSettings, a feature of Outlook Add-ins to store roaming data in the user's server mailbox.

 ## Required tools